DuPPadotnet/I2CEncoderMini/README.md

 I2C Encoder Mini also has an open-drain interrupt pin.
 It is set to logic low every time an interrupt occurs, the source of interrupt can be customized.

 ## Where you can get this board?
-This project is avaiable on our [Tindie store!]https://www.tindie.com/products/saimon/i2c-encoder-mini/)
+This project is avaiable on our [Duppa store!]https://www.duppa.net/product/i2c-encoder-mini/)